 It’s been quite awhile since I posted a shoe review, close to a thousand miles since the last one, I’d guess.
 That’s a lot of missing shoe talk.
-And since the last post, I’ve started working as a Fit Specialist at Fleet Feet Sports here in Myrtle Beach, so needless to say, my shoe knowledge, as well as shoe nerdiness, has grown exponentially.
+And since the last post, I’ve started working as a shoe sales gal at a local running store here in Myrtle Beach, so needless to say, my shoe knowledge, as well as shoe nerdiness, has grown exponentially.
 I have about a dozen shoe reviews lined up to share, some brand new releases, some wildly outdated in the ways of “breaking blog posts”…but I’m going to share those anyway.
 And today I’d like to start with the shoe I’m currently the most excited about, the one I find myself reaching for daily, whether it be for trail running, casual wear at work, or even road running:

 The Brooks Caldera.